 - The first Texas case went to trial in February 2021, and the jury awarded VLSI \$1.5 billion for literal infringement of one patent and \$675 million for infringement of another patent under the doctrine of equivalents.
 In April 2022, the court entered final judgment, awarding VLSI \$2.2 billion in damages and approximately \$162.3 million in prejudgment and post-judgment interest.
-We have appealed the judgment to the Federal Circuit Court of Appeals, including its claim to have a license from Fortress Investment Group's acquisition of Finjan.
-In December 2021 and January 2022 the PTAB instituted IPRs on the claims found to have been infringed in the first Texas case, and in May and June 2023 found all of those claims unpatentable; VLSI may appeal the PTAB's decisions. - The second Texas case went to trial in April 2021, and the jury found that we do not infringe the asserted patents.
+We have appealed the judgment to the Federal Circuit Court of Appeals, including the court's rejection of Intel's claim to have a license from Fortress Investment Group's acquisition of Finjan.
+The Federal Circuit Court heard oral argument in October 2023.
+In December 2021 and January 2022 the PTAB instituted IPRs on the claims found to have been infringed in the first Texas case, and in May and June 2023 found all of those claims unpatentable; VLSI has appealed the PTAB's decisions, and has asked to stay those appeals while the PTAB decides certain issues unrelated to the merits of the IPRs.
+Intel has agreed to the stay. - The second Texas case went to trial in April 2021, and the jury found that we do not infringe the asserted patents.
 VLSI had sought approximately \$3.0 billion for alleged infringement, plus enhanced damages for willful infringement.
 The court has not yet entered final judgment. - The third Texas case went to trial in November 2022, with VLSI asserting one remaining patent.
-The jury found the patent valid and infringed, and awarded VLSI approximately \$949 million in damages, plus a running royalty.
+The jury found the patent valid and infringed, and awarded VLSI approximately \$949 million in damages, plus interest and a running royalty.
 The court has not yet entered final judgment.
 In February 2023, we filed motions for a new trial and for judgment as a matter of law notwithstanding the verdict on various grounds.
 Further appeals are possible.

 In May 2019, VLSI filed a case in Shenzhen Intermediate People's Court against Intel, Intel (China) Co., Ltd., Intel Trading (Shanghai) Co., Ltd., and Intel Products (Chengdu) Co., Ltd. VLSI asserts one patent against certain Intel Core processors.
 Defendants filed an invalidation petition in October 2019 with the China National Intellectual Property Administration (CNIPA) which held a hearing in September 2021.
-CNIPA has not yet issued a decision.
-The Shenzhen court held trial proceedings in July 2021 and stated that further trial proceedings were needed but would be stayed pending the outcome of defendants' invalidity challenge at the CNIPA.
+The Shenzhen court held trial proceedings in July 2021, and September 2023.
 VLSI seeks an injunction as well as RMB 1.3 million in costs and expenses, but no damages.
+In September 2023, the CNIPA invalidated every claim of the asserted patent.

 In May 2019, VLSI filed a case in Shanghai Intellectual Property Court against Intel (China) Co., Ltd., Intel Trading (Shanghai) Co., Ltd., and Intel Products (Chengdu) Co., Ltd. asserting one patent against certain Intel core processors.
 The court held a trial hearing in December 2020, where VLSI requested expenses (RMB 300 thousand) and an injunction.
-The court held a second trial hearing in May 2022, but has yet to issue its final decision.
 In December 2022, we filed a petition to invalidate the patent at issue.
+The court held a second trial hearing in May 2022, and in October 2023, issued a decision finding no infringement and dismissing all claims.